Yandex Cloud

 Required paid resourcesRequired paid resources

-The infrastructure costs for image recognition and data storage include:
+The cost of supporting the infrastructure for image recognition and data storage includes:

 • Fee for VM computing resources and disks (see Yandex Compute Cloud pricing).

-• Fee for data storage in a bucket and data operations (see Object Storage pricing).
+• Fee for bucket data storage and data operations (see Object Storage pricing).

-• Fee for using a dynamic or static public IP address (see Yandex Virtual Private Cloud pricing).
+• Fee for a static or dynamic public IP address (see Yandex Virtual Private Cloud pricing).

 • Fee for using Vision OCR (see Vision OCR pricing).